wanghuacan/rebuttal/rebuttle.md

 **4. Supplementary Experimental Results**

-Finally, in reference to reviewer's concerns and suggestions about comparability, we conducted additional experiments with AIDE using **DeepSeek V3** on the same **22 tasks** on mle-bench:
+Additionally, in reference to reviewer's concerns and suggestions about comparability, we conducted additional experiments with AIDE using **DeepSeek V3** on the same **22 tasks** on mle-bench:

 - **Valid Submissions:** RepoMaster **(86.36%)** vs AIDE **(63.64%)**
 - **Gold Medals:** RepoMaster **(13.64%)** vs AIDE **(4.55%)**